Jasper: An End-to-End Convolutional Neural Acoustic Model: Jasper Architecture

 Finally, new weights are computed using the learning rate $\alpha_t$:

 Using NovoGrad instead of SGD with momentum, we decreased the WER on dev-clean LibriSpeech from 4.00\% to 3.64\%, a relative improvement of 9\% for Jasper DR 10x5.
-We will further analyze NovoGrad in forthcoming work.
+For more details and experiment results with NovoGrad, see \cite{novograd2019}.